Canada's Trudeau apologizes for dressing up in brown face, election chances could suffer

 Time said the image was provided by Vancouver businessman Michael Adamson earlier this month.
 Adamson was part of the West Point Grey Academy community where Trudeau, then 29, worked at the time, the magazine said.
 The picture was in the Vancouver private school’s yearbook.

 “I dressed up in an Aladdin costume and put make-up on.
-I shouldn’t have done it,” Trudeau said in comments carried live on Canadian television.
+I shouldn’t have done it,” a grim-faced Trudeau said in comments carried live on Canadian television.

 The picture shows him wearing a turban and a white robe, with his face covered in dark makeup.